Pokémon Sleep: Development

 Pokémon Sleep is developed by Japanese studio Select Button, and published by The Pokémon Company.
 It was announced on May 28, 2019, by Tsunekazu Ishihara, CEO of the Pokémon Company, during a press conference held in Tokyo as well as on the company's official Twitter page.
 The app was set to be released in 2020, but did not appear, leading to speculation that it was cancelled.
 However, on 5 April 2021, a fan reported on Twitter that a SSL certificate had been registered for dev-eotxawxn.sleep.pokemon.co.jp.

 A Pokémon Go APK data mine in January 2022 revealed several additions to the Pokémon Go app to integrate with Pokémon Sleep, including connecting to the Pokémon Go Plus + accessory, reviewing sleep patterns, and earning in-app rewards.
 These were confirmed by the Pokémon Day 2023 Pokémon Presents, in which they officially announced the Pokémon Go Plus + (Plus Plus) Accessory.

 On February 27, 2023, Pokémon Sleep was showcased during the Pokémon Presents and set for a release sometime in the summer of 2023.
 From July 6, 2023, Android users could pre-register the app.
 On July 17, 2023, Pokémon Sleep was rolled out in Australia, Canada, New Zealand, and Latin American countries.

+In 2024, The Pokémon Company announced that development of the game would be transferred to The Pokémon Works, a joint venture established by the company and ILCA.

 Reception

 Upon the app's second anniversary in July 2025, it was announced that it had been downloaded over 28 million times and had recorded over one billion sleep sessions.
+In April 2026, the developers announced that the game has reached 30 million downloads.